MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```

 To seed the tables I used the command: `php artisan db:seed`.
 Migrations used date stamps in their name to determine execute order but the seed command goes to *DatabaseSeeder.php* and executes each seeder file line by line, so it is important that tables that have constraints on other tables be seeded last to ensure integrity.
 Using the Model's ability to do relational queries, seeder values that need values from other tables are never fully hardcoded.
-Further enforcing foriegn key constraints.
+Further enforcing foreign key constraints.
 <br>